widberg/sinker/docs/source/sinkerscript.rst

 Expression
 ^^^^^^^^^^

-An expression is written in the `Sinker DSL Expression Language`_.
+An expression is written in the `Sinker Script Expression Language`_.

 Comments
 ^^^^^^^^

-Any characters between the sequence ``//`` and the end of a line will be ignored in Sinker DSL.
+Any characters between the sequence ``//`` and the end of a line will be ignored in Sinker Script.

 Directives
 ----------